USCGC Liberty: Operational history

-Liberty was commissioned on December 18, 1989.
-She was the 34th of the Island-class cutters.
+Liberty was the 34th of the Island-class cutters.
 Her original cost was reported as $6.5 million.
 After commissioning, she was assigned to Juneau, where she moored at Auke Bay.
 She replaced USCGC Cape Carter at this station.

-Her primary missions are law enforcement, fisheries management, search and rescue, and oil spill response.
+Her primary missions were law enforcement, fisheries management, search and rescue, and oil spill response.
 She is credited, along with Alaska State Troopers, with the largest hash oil seizure in Alaska history.
 On October 30, 2007 crew from Liberty boarded the fishing vessel 819 in the Ketchikan area.
 They found five half-pint jars of the drug with a street value between $40,000 and $50,000.

 The United States and Canada disagree on the location of the maritime border in Dixon Entrance.
 This led to a series of seizures of Canadian fishing boats by Liberty in the disputed waters.
 Diane S. was fishing 400 yards into U.S. waters when she was seized on July 20, 1991.
 Eliza Joye was seized on July 29, 1991..
 Serene was seized 875 yards north of the border claimed by the U.S. on July 20, 1992.
 A 1990 agreement between the two countries reduced fishing conflicts and Liberty's seizures of Canadian boats when it became effective in 1992.
-While the conflict with Canada has faded, Liberty continues to board U.S.-flagged fishing boats to enforce fishing and safety regulations.
+After the conflict with Canada faded, Liberty continued to board U.S.-flagged fishing boats to enforce fishing and safety regulations.
 In the summer of 2018, for instance, Liberty's boardings found five vessels in violation of various regulations.